Mattox wins District 2 House primary runoff official count over Alcorn Rep. Bain

 In a 2001 referendum, 83.99% of Alcorn County voters chose to keep the old flag, compared to the 64.39% statewide average.
 Alcorn had the 11th-highest pro-flag vote share of Mississippi’s 82 counties.

-Other issues contributed to Bain’s 2023 loss, including ill feeling from his 2019 party switch.
+Other issues contributed to Bain’s 2023 loss, including ill feelings from his 2019 party switch.
 But the flag issue was “definitely the key,” Wilson claimed last week.

-In March of 2019, Bain entered the Republican primary on the last day of qualifying after serving two terms as a Democrat.
-He apparently surprised the Democrats, who did not have time to field an alternative to Bain.
+In March 2019, Bain entered the Republican primary on the last day of qualifying after serving two terms as a Democrat, a move that surprised the members of the state's Democratic Party, which did not have time to field an alternative.
 The only other Republican in the primary dropped out as soon as Bain qualified.

 At the time, Bain put out a statement with Republican House Speaker Philip Gunn saying he was “tired of sitting on the sidelines” and pledged to use his association with House leadership to benefit Alcorn County.
 Gunn made Bain Judiciary B chair.
 In 2023, Bain campaigned on his track record guiding legislative spending to the area.